mahi0601/SpellChecker/README.md

 ## Features

-- **Trie-Based Spell Checking:** The project utilizes a Trie data structure for efficient and fast spell checking.
+- Trie-Based Spell Checking: The project utilizes a Trie data structure for efficient and fast spell-checking.
 The Trie allows for quick searches within a given edit distance, providing accurate suggestions for misspelled words.

-- **Symmetric Delete Distance Algorithm:** The spell checker employs a symmetric delete distance algorithm to determine the similarity between two words.
+- Symmetric Delete Distance Algorithm: The spell checker employs a symmetric delete distance algorithm to determine the similarity between two words.
 This algorithm helps identify the best spelling suggestions for a given misspelled word.

-- **User-Friendly Interface:** The application comes with a user-friendly graphical interface built using Tkinter.
+- User-Friendly Interface: The application comes with a user-friendly graphical interface built using Tkinter.
 Users can input text and check spelling with just a few clicks.

-- **Custom Dictionary Support:** Users have the option to add words to a custom dictionary, allowing for a personalized spell-checking experience.
+- Custom Dictionary Support: Users have the option to add words to a custom dictionary, allowing for a personalized spell-checking experience.
 The custom dictionary is considered during spell-checking, enhancing the flexibility of the tool.

-- **Performance Metrics:** The project includes functionality to measure the response time of the spell-checking process, both in synchronous and asynchronous modes.
+- Performance Metrics: The project includes functionality to measure the response time of the spell-checking process, both in synchronous and asynchronous modes.
 This can be valuable for users seeking to optimize the performance of the spell checker.

 ## Algorithm